Earth1283/CS50/readme.md

 - 🔔 Expandable & Usable API for user extendable programs
 - 🔔 Better TUI framework (?)
 ## Core Technologies
-I used `rich` as a library for color rendering of terminal output
+I used `rich` as a library for color rendering of terminal output and coloring it.
+The `bcrypt` library was used to store & hash user passwords in `etc/psswd`
+## Permissions
+Application Developers would have access to the following:
+- Your Internet connection status
+- Your device date and time via DateTime

+Application developers will have to **ask for your permission** to have access to the following:
+- Your GeoLocation (we do not have support for that yet)
+- Your User Preferences for other apps
+- Other folders in the `root/insertText`

+Application developers will **NEVER** have access to the following information:
+- Your Password (from `etc/psswrd`)
+- Your directories from other than `root/dektop` and `root/documents`